 Did we see any stars?
 Not really (although you will if you are persistent).
 But we felt like stars.
 And the more we thought about it, the more Gretchen looked like Gwyneth Paltrow and I was a blend of Meryl Streep and Anjelica Huston.

-The only down side was I spent the night in the marble bathroom sleeping on the floor with three pillows over my head.
+The only downside to a girlfriend getaway to the Beverly Hills Hotel was I spent the night in the marble bathroom sleeping on the floor with three pillows over my head.
 I did not know Gretchen snored like a sailor.

-Still, it was a great girls getaway we will never forget.
+Still, it was a great getaway we will never forget.

 IF YOU GO